 The quality of the treatment you provide is likely to suffer if you are suddenly confronted with having to use a lot of materials that you have never used before.
 Mixing requirements, handling characteristics, setting time and other key features can all be very different, and this can take some getting used to.
-See also comments at section 3.0 - Dental nurses.
+See also comments at 3.02 above.